 Yesterday I drove up a super windy road to the prettiest Spanish-style house way up in the Hollywood Hills.
 There was a garden, gigantic pool, beautiful seating areas everywhere and a kitchen the size of my apartment.
-I was lucky enough to team up with HauteLook and Le Creuset to host a cooking demo for these tasty lil’ veggie mini pot pies.
+I was lucky enough to team up with Le Creuset to host a cooking demo for these tasty lil’ veggie mini pot pies.

 The day started with me getting there to set everything up and put all of my ingredients into pretty little Le Creuset cocottes.
 There was lunch and refreshing mocktails from A Vintage Splendor.
 The demo was super casual, like talking to a bunch of friends.
 We talked pie crust (I used this one but added no sugar), what the low-down is on roux, why thyme is probably the most important herb in fall, and lots more!